 - if a rule was difficult to interpret or apply, a statement about that matter as well as any rules which could address the matter.

-If the post-election report identifies rules that were difficult to interpret or apply, the organisation or branch must provide a written response to the AEC which specifies what action, if any, the organisation or branch intends to take.
+If the post-election report identifies rules that were difficult to interpret or apply (an 'Adverse Report'), the organisation or branch must provide a written response to the AEC within 30 days which specifies what action, if any, the organisation or branch intends to take.
+An extract from the Adverse Report and the organisation's response must be made available to members within 30 days of it being provided to the AEC.

 Various offences exist in relation to the conduct of an election.
 They include: